Best Time to Visit Tokyo

 Best Month to Visit Tokyo

-The best month to visit Tokyo is either April or October, depending on whether you prefer spring flowers or fall foliage.
+The best month to visit Tokyo is either April or October, depending on whether you prefer spring flowers or fall foliage (and you don't mind some crowds).
 Both months offer tons of things to do at tourist attractions in Tokyo and the best sightseeing weather you can hope for on a trip to Japan.

 The best places to see cherry blossoms in Tokyo in April include the Shinjuku Gyoen National Garden, a 58.3-hectare manicured garden in Central Tokyo with over a thousand Japanese cherry trees, and Ueno Park, a famous tourist attraction with hundreds of trees.
 People stake out territory for hanami (cherry blossom viewing) by spreading out tarps early in the day.
 Tourists should also consider visiting the Koishikawa Botanical Garden, Meguro River and Asukayama Park for more opportunities to see the spectacular flowers.